Gil's Home / Resume / Fave Web Sites / Writing Samples / Gillery /1957 TimeLine / "Toy Book" Excerpt / Nikkeiview / Nikkeiview Blog

 • I co-authored "The Toy Book" (Knopf, 1991) with Leland Rucker.
 It's a fun history of the baby-boom generation's toys.
 It featured an interactive cover, with bells and whistles literally powered by hidden batteries.
 It's out of print as a hardcover, but we hope to someday reprint it as a paperback.
 Here is the book's introduction.

-• Last, and most proudly, have I mentioned my Nikkei View column, covering popular culture and politics from a Japanese American perspective?
+• Last, and most proudly, have I mentioned my Nikkei View blog, covering popular culture and politics from a Japanese American perspective?
 The column now has readers in Japan, Australia, New Zealand, Canada, Israel, Germany, Spain, Denmark and all over the U.S.

 Thanks for taking the time to visit!